Flickr is one of the most

 including usage examples.

-- Support for uploading
+- Support for uploading and replacing photos.

 - Automatically keeps track of your authentication

 credentials.
 No need to pass them on every Flickr API